Sweden's iZettle 2016 loss narrows as it prepares for listing

-STOCKHOLM Mobile payment solutions firm iZettle's said on Thursday its loss narrowed last year while revenue grew sharply as the company prepares for a potential listing.
+STOCKHOLM (Reuters) - Mobile payment solutions firm iZettle's said on Thursday its loss narrowed last year while revenue grew sharply as the company prepares for a potential listing.

 One of Europe's fastest growing tech start-ups, iZettle reported a 60 percent rise in revenue and said it expected to continue to improve profitability in 2017.